mubashirkamran4/Aklamio/technical_documentation.md

 ## Test Cases
-To execute the test cases simply do `bundle install` and run 'rspec ./rewards_service_spec.rb' .
+To execute the test cases simply do `bundle install` and run `rspec ./rewards_service_spec.rb` .
 The comments are already mentioned in test cases to explain.

 ## Example Usage